 The best way to back up the Backup Catalog database is with a UNIX script, executed after the target database backup.
-Silicon Graphics recommends using the obkexp.sh shell script that Oracle provides in the Oracle Enterprise Backup Utility distribution for this procedure.
+Use the obkexp shell script provided by Oracle in the Oracle Enterprise Backup Utility distribution for this backup procedure.